Shri3kinband1t/MIS353/README.md

 ### Weather Is Stupid Hard

 ### Project Overview
-An attempt at making a weather site, which is simpler than most and tries to be as brief and concise as possible.
-This is in the very early phases, it currently gets your location and does nothing with it, but is still live for testing at lolfuckyou.com/mis353/index.html
+Following the observation that many weather sites are cluttered, and mostly with information the user doesn't care about, I wanted to make one which is simpler than most and tries to be as brief and concise as possible.
+This is in the very early phases, it currently gets your location and does nothing with it, but is still live for [testing](lolfuckyou.com/mis353/index.html).

+### Page Descriptions
+* Index    Is where the user will be able to enter their preferences, and have their location detected.
+It will give them a new URL and send them to the weather page.
+* Weather   Is where the weather will actually be displayed, and is meant to be bookmarked. (meaning the link will work repeatedly)

+### Future Steps
+* Making it actually get weather data, and hiding the API key required to do so.
+* Implementing prettier UI on mostly the weather page, but the index could use it too.

 ### Competitor Analysis